netsider/facemash-clone/README.md

 <h1>Russell's Facemash Clone</h1>
-<strong>Note: This project contains code from two reposities: <a href="https://github.com/netsider/ELO-Dopple">ELO-Dopple</a> (index_non_dopple.php, mainly), and <a href="https://github.com/netsider/ELO-Dopple-node">ELO-Dopple-node</a> (as the /non-dopple/ folder).
+<strong>Note: This project contains updated/current code from two older reposities: <a href="https://github.com/netsider/ELO-Dopple">ELO-Dopple</a> (index_non_dopple.php, mainly), and <a href="https://github.com/netsider/ELO-Dopple-node">ELO-Dopple-node</a> (as the /non-dopple/ folder).
 This project is also referred to as different names in those GitHub reposities (like "ELO-Node-Regular-Voting-App", and others).
 See overview of files/folders below for more information.</strong><br>

 <h2>Overview of Files/Folders in this Repository:</h2>